DollSimon/tweezers/README.md

 # Tweezers - Data Analysis Tools for Single Molecule Experiments

-A python package containing all the relevant files for tweezer data analysis.
+A python package containing all the relevant files for tweezers data analysis.

 ### `TODO`